Artificial Intelligence

 Put another way, research from financial services company Goldman Sachs says that, on average, a “ChatGPT query needs nearly 10 times as much electricity to process as a Google search.”

-This is causing major problems.
+This is causing enormous challenges.
 Northern Virginia – known as the world’s internet hub, processing almost 70 percent of global digital traffic – uses electricity at a staggering rate.
-In fact, PJM Interconnection, the regional grid operator for the area, says the useage is unsustainable without hundreds of miles of new transmission lines and continued energy output from the old-school coal-powered electricity plants that had previously been ordered to shut down because of environmental concerns.
+In fact, PJM Interconnection, the regional grid operator for the area, says the usage is unsustainable without hundreds of miles of new transmission lines and continued energy output from the old-school coal-powered electricity plants that had previously been ordered to shut down because of environmental concerns.

 Dominion Energy has repeatedly warned they may not be able to keep up with the energy demand sparked by AI.
 The utility estimates the AI energy demand in Virginia will likely quadruple by 2035 – roughly the same amount of electricity used to power 8.8 million homes.
 Already, the 50+ data centers Northern Virginia Electric Cooperative serves account for 59 percent of its entire energy demand.
 By mid-2028, the number of data centers is expected to expand to over 110.

 The real-world consequences of this new reality are massive.
-In Google’s 2024 Environmental Report, the company revealed its greenhouse gas emissions have increased by 48 percent over the past five years, due to a surge in data center energy consumption and supply chain emissions.
-Google’s report warns, “As we further integrate AI into our products, reducing emissions may be challenging.”
+In Google’s 2024 Environmental Report, the company said its greenhouse gas emissions have increased by 48 percent over the past five years, due to a surge in data center energy consumption and supply chain emissions.
+Google’s report warns, “As we further integrate AI into our products, reducing emissions may be challenging.” < Google’s 2025 Environmental Report says it has since reduced data center energy emissions by 12 percent. >

-Likewise, in its 2024 Environmental Sustainability Report, Microsoft revealed its emissions increased by 29 percent over the past four years because of new data centers “designed and optimized to support AI workloads.”
-Microsoft also warns that “the infrastructure and electricity needed for these technologies create new challenges for meeting sustainability commitments across the tech sector.”
+In its 2024 Environmental Sustainability Report, Microsoft revealed its emissions increased by 29 percent over the past four years because of new data centers “designed and optimized to support AI workloads.”
+The company also warned that “the infrastructure and electricity needed for these technologies create new challenges for meeting sustainability commitments across the tech sector.” < Microsoft’s 2025 Environmental Sustainability Report revealed its total emissions had increased by 23.4 percent compared to the 2020 baseline. >

 There are valid reasons for this angst.
 For example, facial recognition technology has become one of law enforcement’s standard investigative tools.
 A 2024 report from the U.S. Government Accountability Office (GAO) revealed seven law enforcement agencies within the Departments of Justice (DOJ) and Homeland Security (DHS) – including the FBI and Secret Service – use facial recognition technology to support criminal investigations.